sethforprivacy/optoutpod.com/content/about.md

 ## Donations

-### Monero or Bitcoin/Lightning via BTCPayServer
+### Monero or Bitcoin/Lightning via BTCPay Server

-You can easily donate Bitcoin (on-chain or via Lightning) or Monero via my BTCPayServer instance:
+You can easily donate Bitcoin (on-chain or via Lightning) or Monero via my BTCPay Server instance:

 {{< btcpayserver >}}